opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - Shift-click a cell to extend the selection up to that cell.

-    - Click the dark vertical strip available on the left of the cells, to select the continuous sequence of drawings belonging to the same animation level.

     - Press Ctrl and drag to include keys in the selection.
 A red frame will be shown around the selection.

+    - Click the vertical strip available on the left of the cells, to select the continuous sequence of drawings belonging to the same animation level.

 .. tip:: **To edit cells with the Edit menu commands:**

     You can do the following:

-    - Use the Copy command to keep in memory the selection for further operations.
+    - Use the **Copy** command to keep in memory the selection for further operations.

-    - Use the Cut command to eliminate the selection from the Xsheet and keep it in memory for further operations.
-The cell elimination causes the following cells to shift up.
+    - Use the **Cut** command to eliminate the selection from the Xsheet/Timeline and keep it in memory for further operations.
+The cell elimination causes the following cells in the Xsheet to shift up, or in the Timeline, to shift to the left.

-    - Use the Paste command to paste the selection kept in memory into the Xsheet starting from the selected insertion cell.
-The command causes the following cells to shift down.
+    - Use the **Paste** command to paste the selection kept in memory into the Xsheet/Timeline, starting from the selected insertion cell.
+The command causes the following cells in the Xsheet to shift down, or in the Timeline, to shift to the right.

-    - Use the Delete command to empty the selected cells from any reference.
+    - Use the **Delete** command to empty the selected cells from any reference.

-    - Use the Insert command to insert blank cells before the selection; inserted cells will be as many as the selected ones.
+    - Use the **Insert** command to insert blank cells before the selection; inserted cells will be as many as the selected ones.

-.. note:: All the Edit menu commands are also available in the menu that opens when right-clicking the Xsheet cells.
+.. note:: All the Edit menu commands are also available in the menu that opens when right-clicking the Xsheet/Timeline cells.

 .. tip:: **To edit cells with the Cells menu commands:**

     You can do the following:

-    - Use the Reverse command to invert the order of the selected cells.
+    - Use the **Reverse** command to invert the order of the selected cells.

-    - Use the Swing command to append the selected cells at the end of the selection in a reversed order.
+    - Use the **Swing** command to append the selected cells, at the end of the selection, in a reversed order.
 The last cell of the selection will not be repeated.

-    - Use the Random command to rearrange the selected cells in a random order.
+    - Use the **Random** command to rearrange the selected cells in a random order.
 The order changes every time you use the command.

-    - Use the Autoexpose command to repeat the selected cells as if filling the numbering gap between two subsequent drawings.
+    - Use the **Autoexpose** command to repeat the selected cells, as if filling the numbering gap between two subsequent drawings.
 For example if the command is applied to two cells where drawing 2 and 5 are exposed, the result will be four cells with drawings 2, 2, 2 and 5.
 The command works only if the selection is increasingly numbered.

     .. note:: If the Autoexpose command is used on an level numbered 1, 3, 5, 7, etc., the level will be automatically exposed step 2.

-- Use the Repeat command to open a dialog that allows you to repeat cyclically the selected cells by specifying a number of times, or the frame number up to which the selection has to be repeated.
+    - Use the **Repeat** command to open a dialog that allows you to repeat cyclically the selected cells by specifying a number of times, or the frame number up to which the selection has to be repeated.

-- Use the Reset Step command to remove any animation step in the selected cells, preserving the order of the exposed drawings.
+    - Use the **Reset Step** command to remove any animation step in the selected cells, preserving the order of the exposed drawings.

-- Use the Increase Step command to increase the animation step of the selected cells by one unit.
+    - Use the **Increase Step** command to increase the animation step of the selected cells by one unit.

-- Use the Decrease Step command to decrease the animation step of the selected cells by one unit; if a drawing is exposed in one cell only, it will be preserved.
+    - Use the **Decrease Step** command to decrease the animation step of the selected cells by one unit; if a drawing is exposed in one cell only, it will be preserved.

-- Use the Step 2, Step 3 or Step 4 command to repeat the selected cells in order to have a step 2, step 3, or step 4 animation.
+    - Use the **Step 2**, **Step 3** or **Step 4** command to repeat the selected cells in order to have a step 2, step 3, or step 4 animation.

-- Use the Each 2, Each 3 or Each 4 command to preserve only one cell each 2, each 3, or each 4 of the selection, and delete the others.
+    - Use the **Each 2**, **Each 3** or **Each 4** command to preserve only one cell each 2, each 3, or each 4 of the selection, and delete the others.

-- Use the Roll Up command to shift the content of selected cells up, with the top cell content replacing the bottom cell one.
+    - Use the **Roll Up** command to shift the content of selected cells up, with the top cell content replacing the bottom cell one.

-- Use the Roll Down to shift the content of selected cells down, with the bottom cell content replacing the top cell one.
+    - Use the **Roll Down** to shift the content of selected cells down, with the bottom cell content replacing the top cell one.

-.. note:: All the Cells menu commands are also available in the menu that opens when right-clicking the Xsheet cells.
+.. note:: All the Cells menu commands are also available in the menu that opens when right-clicking the Xsheet/Timeline cells.

 .. tip:: **To drag a cell selection:**

     Do one of the following:

-    - Click the dark vertical strip available on the left of the cells, and drag them to move them to a new position.
+    - Click the vertical strip available on the left of the cells, and drag them to move them to a new position.

-    - Ctrl-click (PC) or Cmd-click (Mac) the dark vertical strip available on the left of the cells, and drag them to the new position duplicating them.
+    - Ctrl-click (PC) or Cmd-click (Mac) the vertical strip available on the left of the cells, and drag them to the new position, duplicating them.

-    - Shift-click the dark vertical strip available on the left of the cells, and drag them to the new position inserting them if other content is exposed in the destination cells.
+    - Shift-click the vertical strip available on the left of the cells, and drag them to the new position, inserting them if other content is exposed in the destination cells.

-    - Alt-click the dark vertical strip available on the left of the cells, and drag them to the new position overwriting any other content previously exposed in the destination cells.
+    - Alt-click the vertical strip available on the left of the cells, and drag them to the new position, overwriting any other content previously exposed in the destination cells.

-.. note:: When it is not possible to release the selection, a red outline is displayed instead of the selection.
+.. note:: When it's not possible to paste the selection, a red outline is displayed instead of the selection.

 .. tip:: **To drag a cell selection moving along the column data:**

-    1. Choose File > Preferences > General.
+    1. Choose File > Preferences > Xsheet.

-    2. Set the Cell-dragging Behaviour option to Cells and Column Data.
+    2. Set the Cell-dragging Behaviour option to **Cells and Column Data**.

     .. note:: Column data are moved along only when dragging the selected cells to an empty column.

     .. note:: The column data are moved along except for the linked columns, because linked columns can only have one parent column.

 .. _using_the_smart_fill_handle: